 |NASCAR Gander RV & Outdoors Truck Series||Ty Majeski||Phil Gould||Keegan Leahy|

-iRacers will have their own opportunity to get into the action with a special set of time trials running through Tuesday night with all three vehicles.
+iRacers will have their own opportunity to get into the action with a special set of Time Attack sessions running through Tuesday night with all three vehicles.
 The fastest driver in each class will receive a prize from iRacing and NASCAR, while the top times from each class will be used as a benchmark for each real-world driver during iRacing Happy Hour.
 The prizes for the top time trial finishers will be determined by how well Byron, Briscoe, and Majeski perform on the track.

-The real-world driver who comes closest to their series’ fastest time trial lap, or beats it by the largest margin, will earn their series’ top time trial finisher $1,000 in iRacing credits and two tickets to the 2021 DAYTONA 500.
+The real-world driver who comes closest to their series’ fastest Time Attack lap, or beats it by the largest margin, will earn their series’ top time trial finisher $1,000 in iRacing credits and two tickets to the 2021 DAYTONA 500.
 The real-world driver who comes second closest will earn that series’ top time trial finisher $500 in iRacing credits and a $100 NASCAR Shop gift card, while the remaining time trial winner will earn $250 in iRacing credits and a $50 NASCAR Shop gift card.
 In addition, donations of $3,000, $2,000, and $1,000 will be made in the same finishing order to charities of each team’s choice.

 “Our long-standing partnership with iRacing has never been as important as it’s been this year,” said Tim Clark, senior vice president and chief digital officer, NASCAR.
 “With each challenge we’ve faced, iRacing has been right there with us providing its incredible technology as a tool for our entire industry.
 This initiative is a great example of our continued collaboration and will provide great value for our drivers and fans.”